FAQ

 Click for bio

 Hope joined Abide in 2023.
-She attends the Orthodox Presbyterian Church of Franklin Square in Franklin Square, New York.
+She is a member at the Orthodox Presbyterian Church of Franklin Square in Franklin Square, New York.
 She enjoys using her gifts to help further God's work through Abide and she loves seeing Abide grow and seeing all the connections that young adults are making around the country.
 She works for Abide as their part-time Administrative Assistant.
-Hope enjoys taking day trips to New York City, watching football and hockey, going to the beach and spending time with her husband, David and son, Calvin.
+Hope enjoys taking day trips to New York City, watching football, baseball and hockey, going to the beach and spending time with her husband, David and her two sons.

 Board of Directors: President